hankwr/Cmsc455Final/README.md

 ##  3. <a name='RunningtheIncludedTests'></a>Running the Included Tests

-All tests for this project are **end-to-end** tests contained within the *UserRegistrationTests.java* file.
+All tests for this project are **end-to-end** tests contained within the *src>>test>>java>>edu>>lawrence>>friendfinder* folder.
 To run them, depending on your IDE, you should be able to right click on the file and click on an option similar to "Run Tests".

 Note that running these tests only works if you have the backend opened yourself as a developer.
-There is no way to run them by interacting with the server through HTTP
+There is no way to run them by interacting with the server through HTTP.

 ##  4. <a name='Deployment'></a>Deployment